 From there, he claims he can force his way into emails if a user reuses passwords on other services with weak security.
 He claims he can find out virtually anything given enough time.
 When asked if he's ever gone further than scaring people into wiping their online presence, Danny only smirked and continued highlighting information he'd gathered on the example Reddit user.
 He knew his phone number, height, weight, favourite sports teams, employment history, and more.

 One of Danny's tactics is to call victims using a concealed number and voice changer.
 Once he has them on the phone, he simply lists off intimate knowledge about them, trying to scare them offline.

 While Danny believes outing offensive commenters is morally justified, his methods open him to legal risks and it's pretty easy to see how his methods could be used for harm.

-Gil Zvulony, a Toronto-based lawyer specialising in internet issues, said this type of vigilante doxxing could land Danny in serious trouble.
-"This guy's behaviour can be broken down into a number of legal wrongs ... and potentially criminal wrongs as well."
+Gil Zvulony, a Toronto-based lawyer specializing in internet issues, said this type of vigilante doxxing could land Danny in serious trouble.
+"This guy's behavior can be broken down into a number of legal wrongs ... and potentially criminal wrongs as well."

 He said if a doxxer reveals an anonymous user with, say, a Google search, there is usually no criminal wrongdoing.
 However, commenting on Danny's other techniques, Zvulony said, "Phishing and misrepresenting who he is where it can get tricky.
 When you're penetrating computer systems or misrepresenting yourself to a person's hydro company or whatnot, that's when you get into some problems."